wesley-petit/game-production-pipeline/docs/install-helix-authentication-service.md

    Now, we need to link Helix Authentication to an Identity Provider.

 ### [Configure an Identity Provider](https://www.perforce.com/manuals/helix-auth-svc/Content/HAS/example-configs.html#Example_Identity_Provider_configurations)

+We use Auth0, because it proposes a free tier without credit card that is limited to 7500 active user.

 1. Create an account on [Auth0](https://auth0.com/signup?signUpData=%7B%22category%22%3A%22button%22%7D), it will unify authentication for Helix and other services.
 Complete all steps depending on your location.